The evolutionary theory of behavior

 The first part of the project was published as the evolutionary theory of behavior.
 This is a theory that connects parts of the psyche, basic impulses, observable patterns of behavior, diseases, and effects in social groups, attaching everything to one purely mechanical model.

-The second part of the project is the search for this model, or a similar one, in the field of neurochemistry.
+The second part of the project is a search for this model, or a similar one, in the field of neurochemistry.
 Instead of trying to explain every little fact on its own, I look for a similar graph of connections between things.
 My main hypothesis is that if we can connect things from the outside, a similar graph of connections should be somewhere on the inside.
 If we find it, it will show us the exact places where the diseases begin.
-This is a long shot.
-I know.
-But it is worth trying.